New in Symfony 5.3: Configure Multiple Environments in a Single File

 That’s why in Symfony 5.3 you can also define options for different

-environments in a single file.
+.
 The exact syntax to use depends on the format

 of the config file.